Manipur: People

 The Meiteis (synonymous to the Manipuris) constitute the majority of the state's population.
 They inhabit the Imphal Valley.
 Nagas and Kuki-Zo are the major tribe conglomerates of tribes inhabiting the surrounding hills.
 The Kuki-Zos consist of several tribes including Gangte, Hmar, Paite, Simte, Sukte, Thadou, Vaiphei, Zou, and some smaller tribes.
 They speak Kuki-Chin languages and predominate the southern hill districts of Manipur.
-The prominent Naga tribes are Angami, Kabui, Kacha Naga, Mao, Maram, Poumai, Sema and Tangkhul, each speaking its own language.
+The prominent Naga tribes are Mao, Maram, Maring, Liangmai, Poumai, Rongmei and Tangkhul, each speaking its own language.
 They predominate the northern hill districts of Manipur.
 In addition, several smaller tribes that were classified as "Old Kuki" by the British administrators populate Chandel and neighbouring districts.
 Some of them now classify themselves as Nagas while others retain the Kuki classification.
 (Note: The Old Kuki tribes retaining the Kuki classification include: Aimol, Chiru, Kom, Koireng, Kharam, and Ralte.
-The tribes under the Naga umbrella include: Anal, Chothe, Koirao, Lamkang, Maring, Moyon, Monsang, Purum and Tarao.)
+The tribes under the Naga umbrella include: Anal, Chothe, Koirao, Lamkang, Moyon, Monsang, Purum and Tarao.)